serverspec/serverspec.github.io/_includes/interface.md

 #### exist

-In order to test a interface exist, you shoud use **exist** matcher.
+In order to test a interface exist, you should use **exist** matcher.

 ```ruby
 describe interface('eth0') do